juliopovedacs/juliopovedacs.github.io/_publications/2023-06-08-vr_teenagers_safety.md

 ---
-title: "An Investigation of Teenager Experiences in Social Virtual Reality from Teenagers’, Parents’, and Bystanders’ Perspectives"
+title: "An Investigation of Teenager Harassment in Social Virtual Reality from Teenagers’, Parents’, and Bystanders’ Perspectives"
 collection: publications
 permalink: /publication/2023-06-08-vr_teenagers_safety
 excerpt: 'Elmira Deldari, Diana Freed, Julio Poveda, and Yaxing Yao.
 In the Symposium on Usable Privacy and Security (to appear).
 August 2023.'